wanderdust/newsletter/content/posts/013_qwerty_to_dvorak/index.md

 **Week 1**

-- My QWERTY speed is around 85 WPM before switching.
+- My Qwerty speed is around 85 WPM before switching.
-- I start using a QWERTY keyboard with Dvorak mappings, which means I’m learning to type without looking from the very beginning.
+- I start using a Qwerty keyboard with Dvorak mappings, which means I’m learning to type without looking from the very beginning.
 - Practicing 15-30 minutes daily.
 - Doing the Dvorak course on typing.com, repeating most lessons until I get 95%+ accuracy.
 - Touch typing is easy! within one day, I learn the home row (aoeui dhtn).
 Within three days, I learn the full layout.
 - Starting speed: 10 WPM.
 - Trying to switch to Dvorak full-time after 3-4 days once I memorise the keys.
 - Slack messages are painful.
-- Still have to use QWERTY for coding and Vim.
+- Still have to use Qwerty for coding and Vim.
-- For shell and code, I have to switch back to QWERTY.
+- For shell and code, I have to switch back to Qwerty.
-- My brain sometimes forgets QWERTY when switching back, so I have to look at the keyboard.
+- My brain sometimes forgets Qwerty when switching back, so I have to look at the keyboard.

 **Week 2**